This post may contain affiliate links.

 Luckily, a lazy Sunday afternoon showed up as they reliably do, and I thought, "meatballs!"
 I mention lazy because this is a perfect recipe for laziness.
 It comes together quickly and makes a large enough batch to last a couple of meals or even four meals if there are just two of you, like us.

 I called for hot Italian sausage as an ingredient, but you can easily make your own with ground pork if you have a few extra minutes and some spices.
 If you want to make your own hot Italian sausage, you'll find good recipes here and here.

-So often I think of meatballs with pasta, but why not make them the main attraction?
-Especially when they’re tossed with a spicy, tangy sauce and smothered with melty mozzarella?
+So often I think of meatballs with pasta, but why not make them the main attraction (as they are with these Spanish Meatballs)?
+Especially when they're tossed with a spicy, tangy sauce and smothered with melty mozzarella?
 These Baked Italian Meatballs fit the bill!
-Add a salad (or sautéed spinach 😉 ) and you have meal, simple and superb!
+Add a salad, Romano Beans or Rapini with Raisins and Hazelnuts and you have meal, simple and superb!